web-platform-tests/wpt/annotation-model/README.md

 submitted content.
 The list is *required*, and MUST have at least one entry.
 Entries in the list have the following types:

+* AssertionObject

+  An in-line Object as defined in the section [Assertion Objects](#assertionObjects).
 * URI

   A relative or absolute URI that references a AssertionObject in a .json file.
 If the URI